-- Monitoring the progress of all children and identifying, planning and delivering any additional help your child may need (this could be interventions, resources, additional support) and informing the SENCO and parents as necessary. - Updating provision Maps alongside the SENCO. - Ensuring that the school's SEND policy is followed in the classroom for all the pupils they teach with SEND. - Liaising with outside agencies who may be coming into school to support your child's learning.
+- Monitoring the progress of all children and identifying, planning and delivering any additional help your child may need (this could be interventions, resources, additional support) and informing the SENCO and parents as necessary - Individual interventions and learning programmes - Ensuring that the school's SEND policy is followed in the classroom for all the pupils they teach with SEND. - Liaising with outside agencies who may be coming into school to support your child's learning.